-- Be conservative in your estimate.
-The IRS has a "use or lose" rule which states that you lose any leftover balance in your account at the end of the plan year. - Your employer may offer a grace period to use your remaining balance.
-Refer to your plan's summary plan description (SPD). - Most employers set a maximum contribution amount for your Health FSA.
-Ask your employer to make sure you're within the limits of your program.
+- Your employer may offer a grace period to give you more time to use your remaining balance.
+Refer to your plan's Summary Plan Description (SPD) to learn more. - The maximum contribution amount for your Health FSA is determined by the IRS and your employer.
+Ask your employer to make sure you're within the limits of your program. - Final filing dates may be subject to change.